 “The horror of that moment,” said the King.
 “I shall never, never forget!”

-You will get past your sad and depressed feelings after breaking up – but you need to focus your energy and thoughts on healing and moving on.
+But, keep reminding yourself that you will get past your sad and depressed feelings after breaking up.
+You will heal and be happy again!
+Right now you need to focus your energy and thoughts on healing and moving on.
 You can’t dwell the relationship breakup itself.
 In other words, you can’t make a “memorandum” of your breakup, of your feelings of sadness and depression!

 “It’s just all too easy, once you separate from an irreconcilable situation, to remember and focus on only the good,” Dr. Phil writes.
 You may find yourself forgetting the irritating habits of your partner and only remembering the nice and sweet things he or she did for you.
 “By doing this, it’s very easy to fool yourself into wishing that you were back in the relationship and rationalizing that things actually weren’t that bad.”